TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.2.2 =
+* Modification to image display code to always show before and after tags, whether or not an image is present

 = 5.9.2.1 =
 * Modified thumbnail generation to skip items that already have images when option 'Give priority to images assigned to links if present' is active